 Silverweed, BC Coastal Region

-The Silverweed plant native to the Pacific Northwest and thrives in many areas on Vancouver Island.
+The Silverweed plant native to the Pacific Northwest and thrives in many areas in the Pacific Northwest.
 The lovely almost buttercup like flowers start to appear from early summer and last till late Autumn.
 It is related to the strawberry plant and sets out runners like the strawberry plant.

 Each brightly colored yellow flower has five petals that are 15 to 20mm across that bloom on top of a leafless stalk.
 The flowers will be closed on dark days and evenings, opening best when bright sunshine appears.
 The soft silky downy leaves are divided into lots of sharp toothed leaflets with the underneath of the leaves being more silvery than the tops.

 It trails its stems across grassy or sandy places where it roots very easily.
 The entire plant can be anything from 0.5 m to 2 m in length.
 The leaves are on opposite sides of the stalk.
 The Silvery color of the leaves is actually due to the presence of fine white downy hairs.
 This lovely yellow wildflower belongs to the family Rosaceae.